civicmapper/csc-docs/_docs/common_tasks/webappcreate.md

 ---
-title: Creating a WebApp in ArcGIS Online
+title: Creating a Web App in ArcGIS Online
 permalink: /docs/webappcreate/
 ---

-WebApps are created from WebMaps.
+*   Web Apps are created from Web Maps.
+*   The purpose of a Web App is to present the data created in a Web Map in a streamlined and focused platform viewable on any device or browser.

 # Creating a new Web App